apache/flink-web/_posts/2022-05-01-release-table-store-0.1.0.md

 The Apache Flink community is pleased to announce the preview release of the [Apache Flink Table Store](https://github.com/apache/flink-table-store) (0.1.0).

-Flink Table Store is a unified streaming and batch store for building dynamic tables on Apache Flink.
-It uses a full Log-Structured Merge-Tree (LSM) structure for high speed and a large amount of data update & query capability.
+Flink Table Store is for building dynamic tables for both stream and batch processing in Flink, supporting high speed data ingestion and timely data query.

 Please check out the full [documentation]({{site.DOCS_BASE_URL}}flink-table-store-docs-release-0.1/) for detailed information and user guides.